Stephen Dalton: Military career

 On promotion to air vice marshal on 14 May 2003, Dalton was appointed Director Information Superiority.
 He was also appointed Controller Aircraft in 2004, retaining this post upon his appointment as Director Typhoon on 2 May 2006.
 He was appointed a Companion of the Order of the Bath in the 2006 New Year Honours.

 On 1 May 2007, Dalton was promoted to air marshal, and appointed Deputy Commander-in-Chief Personnel at Air Command and Air Member for Personnel.
 In the 2009 Birthday Honours he was appointed Knight Commander of the Order of the Bath.
 He was promoted to air chief marshal and appointed Chief of the Air Staff, and Air Aide-de-Camp to Queen Elizabeth II, on 31 July 2009.
 Dalton was appointed Knight Grand Cross of the Order of the Bath in the 2012 Birthday Honours.

 In light of the Libyan conflict, Dalton warned that there "was a heck of a lot to be doing" and that the military was nearing the point of "exhaustion".
 On 24 June 2011 The Daily Telegraph confirmed that Dalton, in common with the First Sea Lord and the Chief of the General Staff, would lose his position on the Defence Board, the highest non-ministerial Ministry of Defence committee, which makes decisions on all aspect of military policy.
 He retired in July 2013.

 Dalton was appointed as Honorary Air Commodore to the RAF Regiment on 21 September 2013, in succession to Air Chief Marshal Sir Richard Johns.
 He became Vice President of the Yorkshire Air Museum in 2009 before taking up the post of President in 2015.

 Lieutenant Governor of Jersey

 It was announced on 20 December 2016 that Dalton would be appointed Lieutenant Governor of Jersey.
 He was sworn into office on 13 March 2017.

 He completed his term of office on 30 June 2022.

 He was replaced by Vice Admiral Jerry Kyd, who took office in October 2022.

+He was appointed Bath King of Arms in 2018.
+In that role, he represented the Order of the Bath at the 2023 Coronation.